TheoKand/Chat/readme.txt

 Possible improvements:
 - Use seperate css for mobile devices so that everything is displayed correctly in small screens
+- Don't refresh the chat history when the user has scroller the window upwards to look at earlier messages.
+Refreshing returns the user to the bottom of the chat history and interferes with his action.

 Online demo: http://chat.theokand.com/